For each item in your document, click the accessibility guideline that corresponds to that item to learn how to make it accessible.

-Headings
+Make Headings Accessible

-- Highlight the text, and then from the Format menu drop-down on the tool bar, select the heading number.
+Highlight the text, and then from the Format menu drop-down on the toolbar, select the heading number.

-In addition to formatting headings as headings, you need to use the headings in the correct order.
+NOTE: In addition to formatting headings as headings, you need to use the headings in the correct order.
 Headings chunk your content, making it easier for everyone to read.
-Headings are also a major way of navigating with a screen reader.
+Headings are also a major way of navigating with a screen reader. -

-- You must use headings in the correct order for them to be useful.
+You must use headings in the correct order for them to be useful.

-- DO NOT skip heading levels.
+- To make a document accessible, don't skip heading levels.

-Lists
+Make Lists Accessible

 - From the toolbar, click the Unordered List icon if the order doesn't matter or select the Ordered List option from the drop-down menu if the order does matter.